freeCodeCamp/guide/pages/docs/javascript/invert-regular-expression-matches-with-javascript/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Invert Regular Expression Matches with JavaScript"
+title: "Invert Regular Expression Matches with JavaScript"
+parent: "javascript"
 ---

 Use`/\S/gi`; to match everything that isn't a space in the string.